vmware-tanzu/service-installer-for-vmware-tanzu/docs/product/v1.5.1-1.1/vSphere - Backed by VDS/TKGm/TKOonVsphereVDStkg.md

 ![vSphere_Network_design](./images/vSphere_Network_design.jpeg)

 ## Prerequisites
-Before you deploy Tanzu for Kubernetes Operations using VMware Service Installer for VMware Tanzu, ensure the following:
+Before you deploy Tanzu for Kubernetes Operations using Service Installer for VMware Tanzu, ensure the following:

 -  You have created the following port groups:
     -   Management port group/NSX Advanced Load Balancer management: You will connect the VMware NSX Advanced Load Balancer Controller and an interface of NSX Advanced Load Balancer Service Engines (SEs) to this port group.